NiclO1337/pp3-dream-achiever/README.md

 ### Input validation and error handling

-To prevent errors, each input is validated through different critera.
+Each input is validated through different critera.
 Program will only accept the valid form of input to prevent various errors that might occur and cause the program to fail.

 Program will also preemtivly check for ZeroDivisionError and adjust calculation and text output accordingly.